ztzhang/SoundSynth/README.md

 One can run `modelsound/auto_install.sh` to install all required libraries and build all the necessary binaries.

-If you wish to mannully install the libraries or to customize their locations, please see [this document](https://github.com/ztzhang/SoundSynth/blob/master/documents/building_modalsound.md) for a detailed description.
+If you wish to manually install the libraries or to customize their locations, please see [this document](https://github.com/ztzhang/SoundSynth/blob/master/documents/building_modalsound.md) for a detailed description.

 #### Building file generators